zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/**
 	 * Specifies the running thread's exit code when it terminates.
-	 * @param int $exitCode The exit code with which the thread will quir.
+	 * @param int $exitCode The exit code with which the thread will quit.
 	 * @return void
 	 */
 	protected final function setExitCode($exitCode) { // {{{